 Fax: (773) 702-0886

 Labs: Green Hall 212-216, 222

-Amanda Woodward is Dean of the Division of the Social Sciences and the William S. Gray Distinguished Service Professor of Psychology.
-She joined the University of Chicago faculty in 1993 and served as Deputy Dean for Faculty Affairs in the Division from 2015-2017 and as Chair of the Department of Psychology from 2013-2015.
+Amanda Woodward, who has served as Dean of the Division of the Social Sciences since 2017, is the William S. Gray Distinguished Service Professor of Psychology.
+Prior to the deanship, she served as Deputy Dean for Faculty Affairs in the Division (2015-2017) and as Chair of the Department of Psychology (2013-2015).
+She joined the University of Chicago faculty in 1993.

 • Infant Cognition